jupyterlab/jupyterlab/README.md

     ```bash
     python3 -m pip install jupyterlab
     ```
-3. You can also just use the `python` command directly, but this will use the _current_ version of Python in your environment (which may be version 2 or version 3 of Python if you have both installed).
+3. You can also just use the `python` command directly, but this will use the _current_ version of Python in your environment (which may be version 2 or version 3 of Python if you have both installed):
+    ```bash
-    `bash python -m pip install jupyterlab`
+    python -m pip install jupyterlab
+    ```

 Some systems have a `pip3` command that has the same effect as `python3 -m pip` and/or a `pip` command that has the same effect as `python -m pip`.

-If you add `--user` after `pip install` you will install the files to a local user install directory (typically ~/.local/ or %APPDATA%\Python on Windows) instead of the system-wide directory.
+If you add `--user` after `pip install` you will install the files to a local user install directory (typically `~/.local/` or `%APPDATA%\Python` on Windows) instead of the system-wide directory.
 This can be helpful, especially if you are not allowed to write to the system-wide directory.
 However, if you do this, you must add the user-level `bin` directory to your `PATH` environment variable in order to launch `jupyter lab`.

 #### pipenv